AndoryuRenoa/MochiJumpLevelEditor/README.md

 {"levelName":"test","xstart":[184.5,360.5,209.5,264.5],"ystart":[97.5,158.5,214.5,110.5],"width":[5,5,5,5],"height":[5,5,5,5]}

 Okay I can create an instance of the class I want with Jackson's Object Mapper.
 I'm still unable to do it as a parameter of an @ResponseBody using Spring Boot without calling the Jackson API independently.
+Actually changing the paramaters from string to (UserInput i) might work correctly now.

 Currently the UserInputController class is a mess it needs to be cleaned up, however, at least I'm on the right path.

 Passing to SQL proves problematic due to data being too big for column, mannually turning it into a blob successfully saves, however then the /returnAll get statement fails with 500 error.
 Further reading: